qianyuqiu79/DSANLS/README.md

 > Yuqiu Qian, Conghui Tan, Nikos Mamoulis, David Cheung. *DSANLS: Accelerating Distributed Non-Negative Matrix Factorization via Sketching*.
 WSDM 2018.
+Please cite this paper if you use this code in your published research project.

 ## Prerequisite
 This implementation requires: